 Blackburn with Darwen Local Authority manages primary admissions, application forms are available in school (or you can ask for the Council to send one out to you) and returned to school by the due date.
 Formal offers of places are sent out in accordance with the LA’s policy and national timetable in April.
 The school has places for 60 children in Reception and Key Stage One.

-The current admission number is 240 pupils and this will rise to 320 pupils by September 2020.
-The admission number will subsequently rise by 20 pupils every year until 2020.
-The school also has a hearing impaired resourced provision which can accommodate an additional 15 hearing impaired or deaf pupils.
+The current admission number is 380 pupils and this will rise to 420 pupils in September 2020.
+The school also has a hearing impaired resourced provision which can accommodate an additional 18 hearing impaired or deaf pupils.

 Children with a statement for special educational needs, educational health care plan (EHC) and individual pupil resourcing agreements (IPRAs) for whom the preferred school is named in the statement will be admitted first.
 If the demand for places at LDPS is greater than the number of places available, all applicants who have named the school as 1st, 2nd or 3rd preference will be considered equally agianst the local authority's admission policy, in the priority order below: